 Many years ago Jane Addams moved into Hull-House, located in a poor immigrant neighborhood of Chicago.
 In today’s times, nationwide Christian Community Development Association, and other Associations and leaders, are pushing a concept called “relocation.”
 Its premise is that the best way to attack inner-city problems in at-risk neighborhoods is to get more people of faith, hope, and courage to relocate into them.

 At its core, this concept is about local missions becoming more like foreign missions, where the missionary lives close to the people.
 It’s all about building relationships, as part of a holistic effort to spread the Good News.
 Additionally, this effort seeks to better connect local churches to a neighborhood-specific in ways beyond soup kitchens, homeless shelters, clothes closets, and crisis relief centers.
 We want to see people’s lives stabilized and revitalized prior to the need for the above.
 This makes sense!
 All across this land Christians are “relocating.”
 It’s a different way to fight poverty.
 It has Peace Corps likings, but it’s all domestic, and it’s all founded on the Way.

-Many of the families who move into the inner-city (relocate) are families of faith who have the resources to purchase a house right from the start.
-Challenge Houses, on the other hand, will offer very low rent to folks who want to live their faith-lives closer to the bottom.
+Challenge Houses will offer very low rent to folks who want to live their faith-lives closer to the bottom.
 A mission-heart is a must!
 Those who reside in Challenge Houses are called Neighborhood Ambassadors.
 Challenge House Neighborhood Ambassadors will not have to be licensed ministers (maybe), but can be of many occupations (or semi-retired or retired).
 Nehemiah, who rebuilt the wall, was a businessman and contractor.
 Challenge Houses make it very affordable for people of resource (faith, education, employment, etc.) to take the step!